Charlotte Amalie in St. Thomas, Virgin Islands — The Caribbean (The West Indies)

 Kennecott Copper Corporation The American Metal Company, Limited

-The steel supports were furnished by U.S. Steel Corporation's American Bridge Company
+The steel supports were

 This plaque donated by Revere Copper and Brass Incorporated

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 America's First Lady Addressed the People of St. Thomas (within shouting distance of this marker); St. Thomas Community Bandmaster (within shouting distance of this marker); Fort Christian (about 300 feet away, measured in a direct line); Frederick Lutheran Church (about 300 feet away); Skytsborg (approx. 0.2 miles away); Arthur S. Fairchild (approx. 1.7 miles away); Philanthropy in the National Park Service (approx. 9 miles away); Laurance Rockefeller (approx. 9 miles away).
-Click for a list of all markers in Charlotte Amalie.
+Touch for a list and map of all markers in Charlotte Amalie.

 Credits.
 This page was last revised on October 6, 2016.
 It was originally submitted on February 22, 2011, by Mike Stroud of Bluffton, South Carolina.
 This page has been viewed 660 times since then and 8 times this year.
 Photos: 1, 2, 3. submitted on February 23, 2011, by Mike Stroud of Bluffton, South Carolina.